Modern Life Is Rubbish: Packaging

 The steam locomotive Mallard, the subject of the album's cover.

 The album's title derives from stenciled graffiti painted along Bayswater Road in London, created by an anarchist group.
 For Albarn, the phrase reflected the "rubbish" of the past that accumulated over time, stifling creativity.
 Albarn told journalist John Harris in 1993 that he thought the phrase was "the most significant comment on popular culture since 'Anarchy in the UK.
 Due to Blur's disdain for America at the time, the album's working title was Britain Versus America.

 The painting of the steam locomotive Mallard on the album cover was a stock image that Stylorouge—Blur's design consultants—obtained from a photo library in Halifax.
-According to Design Week magazine, the painting by Paul Gribble "evoked the feel of a Just William schoolboy's pre-war Britain".
+According to Design Week magazine, the painting by Paul Gribble (uncle of Stephen Gribble) "evoked the feel of a Just William schoolboy's pre-war Britain".
 Coxon has stated that the band chose "a Ladybird Books-style painting of the classic Mallard locomotive (because) nothing could be further from what most people expected of an alternative rock LP".
 Inside the packaging, there is an oil-on-canvas of the band dressed as mop-top skinheads in a tube train.
 The album's lyric sheets also feature the songs' chord progressions, hand-written by guitar player Graham Coxon.
 While Albarn explained that it was an attempt to "[let] people to know that, old-fashioned as it might seem, we write songs", Total Guitar magazine attributed the inclusion of the chords to Coxon's "keen[ness] to demystify guitar playing".